Mascarita Sagrada: World Wrestling Federation (1997–1999)

-Back to Mexico (1999–2005)
+Return to Mexico (1999–2005)

 After his contract with the WWF ended, he resumed working in Mexico as Mascarita Sagrada, mostly doing independent wrestling show appearances.
 Occasionally he would work for CMLL as well, such as the CMLL 71st anniversary show.
 Mascarita Sagrada, Shockercito and Tzuki defeated Espectrito, Fire and Pequeño Violencia in three falls.
 Mascara Sagrada made a special one-time appearance for Total Nonstop Action Wrestling (TNA) in 2004, as he was part of their first monthly PPV Victory Road where he defeated Piratita Morgan.
 After making a onetime appearance Mascarita Sagrada returned to Mexico.

 Return to WWE (2005–2006)

 In October 2005 the WWE created a Juniors' Division exclusive to their SmackDown brand.
 The division featured a number of minis from Mexico that mainly appeared in backstage skits of a comedic nature.
 Mascarita Sagrada signed with the WWE and in 2006 made several in-ring appearances as part of the "Juniors division".
 Sagrada only made one wrestling appearance on the actual SmackDown show, a tag team match where he teamed with Tsuki to take on Octagoncito and Pequeno Violencia.
 The match ended in a no-contest after interference from Finlay using the mini stars to make a point.
 Mascarita Sagrada made two more in-ring appearances on Velocity where he defeated Octagoncito, and then a week later he defeated Tsuki.
 By March 2006 the WWE gave up on the Juniors division and released all the mini wrestlers.